Irvine Park Walking Tour:

 The main attractions along the impressive avenue are the gigantic Jame J Hill Mansion and the towering St Paul Cathedral.
 Also mixed into our walking tour are the homes of many influential families and people who have left their marks on the World such as F Scott Fitzgerald who wrote the American classic novel The Great Gatsby.

 21. High Bridge Park: The High Bridge park was established in the 1990s to celebrate the West End neighborhood’s first Bohemian residents.
-The Bohemians (Czech & Solvac) made up an important part of St Pauls early working class from the 1840s on and today the park holds many symbolic statues.
+The Bohemians (Czech & Solvac) made up an important part of St Paul’s early working class from the 1840s on and today the park holds many symbolic statues.
 A lot of the heart for the park comes from the Czech Slovak Society which has been around since 1887.
-They have been running the Czech Slovak Festival every Fall since 1989 which currently takes place on their grounds on at the International Institute near the Como Zoo.
-Favorites at the festival are the bigger than life puppets often at Czech festivals in MN are called Jarda and Jirka (Judy and Jerry) and are in traditional dress.
+They have been running the Czech Slovak Festival every Fall since 1989 which currently takes place on their grounds at the International Institute near the Como Zoo.
+The favorites at the festival are the bigger-than-life puppets often at Czech festivals in MN are called Jarda and Jirka (Judy and Jerry) and are in traditional dress.

 22. Harriet Island: Harriet Island was named after Harriet Bishop who became the city’s 1st public school teacher in 1847 and the land was donated to the City by Dr. Justus Ohage in 1900.
 Ohage was a successful surgeon and the first health director of St Paul who wanted the land to be a park centered on hygiene.
 That might sound a little weird, but public baths and a beach were set up making the park was a huge hit.
 Unfortunately, by 1919 the water and beach became so polluted the park had to close after only 19 years.